 - Contracts involving the delivery of two or more goods or services when to account separately for the individual performance obligations in a multiple element arrangement, how to allocate the transaction price, and when to combine contracts

 - Timing whether revenue is required to be recognized over time or at a single point in time

 - Variable pricing and credit risk addressing how to treat arrangements with variable or contingent (e.g. performance-based) pricing, and introducing an overall constraint on revenue

 - Time value when to adjust a contract price for a financing component

 - Specific issues, including

-- o non-cash consideration and asset exchanges
+- non-cash consideration and asset exchanges

-- o contract costs
+- contract costs

-- o rights of return and other customer options
+- rights of return and other customer options

-- o supplier repurchase options
+- supplier repurchase options

-- o warranties
+- warranties

-- o principal versus agent
+- principal versus agent

 - o licensing

-- o breakage
+- \circ breakage

-- o non-refundable upfront fees, and
+- non-refundable upfront fees, and

 - o consignment and bill-and-hold arrangements.